davidan1981/rails-identity/README.md

 * `@token` - the token that authenticated the current session
 * `@user` - the context user, only available if `get_user` is called

 Try not to overload these variables.
-(Instead, utilize them!)
+You may use these variables to enforce further access control.
+Note that `@auth_session` and `@token` will be populated only if a token is used to authenticate.

 #### Roles